 Employees can print to campus PrintSmart printers while working remotely.
 To do this requires you to have VPN running and have the printer configured on the device you are printing from.
 You would then be able to release the print jobs by visiting the printer.
 For additional information or assistance setting-up your device to print, contact the Technology HelpDesk.

 Reliable internet access is critical for working from home.
-If you do not have internet access at home, many Internet service providers, including AT&T, Comcast, Sprint and T-Mobile are offering free or reduced-cost options at this time.
+If you do not have internet access at home, many Internet service providers are offering free or reduced-cost options at this time.
 Learn more about specific Internet offers that are currently available.

 Access to Software and Applications

 Employees are eligible to request free access to download Adobe software.
 Once the request is approved, you may download Adobe applications on your work computer and may also install Adobe applications for work-at-home purposes on a personally-owned computer.

 Running a good antivirus is an important thing to do to protect your computer from malware and viruses.
 When Information Technology (IT) sets-up Ball State-owned computers, a University-provided antivirus will be installed for you.
 Check-out information from IT regarding antivirus programs for your personally-owned computer.

 Ball State employees can download and install Microsoft Office 365 applications, including Outlook, Word, PowerPoint, and Excel on your personally-owned computer, to facilitate working from home.